-The Graduate Certificate in Disaster Management provides students with an understanding of the principles of disaster management.
-Students receive advanced training in planning, mitigating, responding and recovering from human-made and natural disasters to improve health outcomes and reduce property losses in affected regions around the world.
+The UGA Institute for Disaster Management (IDM) offers a graduate certificate in Disaster Management, a 12-credit hour, self-paced program that provides students with an understanding of the principles of the field.
+Through coursework and field learning experiences, certificate students receive training in planning for, mitigating, responding to, and recovering from human-made and natural disasters to improve health outcomes and reduce property losses in affected regions worldwide.

-The certificate program is open to current graduate students in any discipline, provided the student has a satisfactory academic and/or professional background.
-Post-baccalaureate individuals not currently enrolled in a graduate program may be admitted as non-degree graduate students.
+The certificate program is open to current UGA graduate students in any discipline, provided the student has a satisfactory academic and/or professional background.
+The certificate pairs well with any disciplinary program and provides students with broad skills and knowledge applicable to any field.

 Coursework

-The graduate minor consists of 12 semester hours of coursework, which must be completed with a grade of “C” or better.
+The 12 credit hour certificate consists of 6 hours of core disaster management courses, 3 hours of elective disaster management coursework, and 3 hours of approved electives (could be disaster management or a related field), which must be completed with a grade of “C” or better.

-Students must take the following two courses, one additional DMAN elective course, and 3 other hours of elective coursework (12 total hours) to be eligible to receive a certificate in disaster management.
+Students must take the following two core DMAN courses, one additional DMAN elective course, and 3 other hours of elective coursework (12 total hours) to be eligible to receive a certificate in disaster management.

 Other elective options can be found here.